hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 ## Tumor-Only Mode
 Whilst PURPLE is primarily designed to be run with paired normal / tumor data, it is possible to run with tumor data only by including the `tumor_only` flag.
-This will prevent PURPLE from using the somatic variants as an input to the fit.

 It is important to first run AMBER and COBALT in tumor only mode.

-AMBER has native support for tumor only as described in the [readme](../amber#tumor-only-mode).
+[AMBER]((../amber#tumor-only-mode)) and [COBALT](../count-bam-lines#tumor-only-mode) have native support for tumor only as described in their respective readme files.

-COBALT does not have native support for tumor only mode but this can be circumvented by using another sample's normal data.
-It is important that the substituted bam is of the same sex as the sample.
+Tumor only mode impacts PURPLE in the following ways:
+  - Somatic variants are excluded from fitting
+  - X and Y chromosomes are excluded from fitting
+  - Gender is determined only from AMBER
+  - COBALT allosome reference ratios are adjusted accoring to AMBER gender
+  - No chromosomal aberrations are detected

-## Algorithm`
+## Algorithm

 There are 11 key steps in the PURPLE pipeline described in detail below:
 1. Sex determination